Misty Copeland: Early life

 During this period, Copeland received far more personal attention from the Bradley family than her mother could give each of her six children.
 Raised in a lapsed Christian household, when Copeland lived with the Bradley family, she attended their synagogue and celebrated Shabbat with them, enjoying their family's closeness.
 In addition to Bradley's intensive ballet training, her husband, a modern-dance teacher, served as Copeland's pas-de-deux instructor and partner.
 The summer before her fifteenth birthday, Bradley began to homeschool Copeland for 10th grade to free up more time for dance.
 At fifteen years old, Copeland won first place in the Los Angeles Music Center Spotlight Awards at the Chandler Pavilion in March 1998.
 Copeland said it was the first time she ever battled nervousness.
 The winners received scholarships between $500 and $2500.
 Copeland's victory in the 10th annual contest among gifted high school students in Southern California secured her recognition by the Los Angeles Times as the best young dancer in the Greater Los Angeles Area.

 Copeland attended the summer workshop at the San Francisco Ballet School in 1998.
-She and Bradley selected the workshop over offers from the Joffrey Ballet, ABT and Dance Theater of Harlem, among others.
+She and Bradley selected the workshop over offers from the Joffrey Ballet, ABT and Dance Theater of Harlem.
 Of the programs she auditioned for, only New York City Ballet declined to make her an offer.
 San Francisco Ballet, ABT and New York City Ballet are regarded as the three preeminent classical ballet companies in the US.
 During the six-week workshop at San Francisco, Copeland was placed in the most advanced classes and was under a full-tuition plus expenses scholarship.
 At the end of the workshop, she received one of the few offers to continue as a full-time student at the school.
 She declined the offer because of the encouragement from her mother to return home, the prospect of continuing personal training from the Bradley family and dreams of a subsequent summer with American Ballet Theatre.